ellsaw/tailwind-golden-spacing/README.md

-# 🌟 Tailwind Golden Ratio 🌟
+# 🌟 Tailwind Golden Ratio Spacing 🌟

 This is a custom **Tailwind CSS** theme that provides spacing utilities based on the **Golden Ratio**.
 The Golden Ratio is a special number approximately equal to **1.618**, which is found in nature, art, and architecture.\
 In addition to making your design subconsciously more pleasing to look at, this theme also makes **visual hierarchy** easier and more structured within your Tailwind code.